slygent/dshkwebsite/src/pages/home/index.md

 ---
 templateKey: home-page
 headerImage:
-  image: /img/television.png
+  image: /img/dshklogo.jpeg
   imageAlt: JavaScript Wakanda
-title: Meet other JavaScript Developers in Wakanda
+title: The data science community of Hong Kong
-upcomingMeetupHeading: Upcoming Meetup
+upcomingMeetupHeading: Upcoming meetup
 noUpcomingMeetupText: Details to be announced.
 mapsNote: Clicking the pin opens Google Maps in a new tab.
 callToActions: